 Whichever way you decide, you should be consistent.
 If you allow a shortened meal period for this employee, it is best to allow it for employees in similar roles.
 The same goes for allowing or not allowing regular overtime hours.

 This Q&A content is taken straight from the experts at HR Support Center.
-Click here to learn more about HR Support Center and HR On-Demand; we’d also love the chance to explain in person.

 Previous Ask HR Articles: